Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 For those branches, you’ll need to create a groove cut, which doubles as a guide to more accurate cuts and make the strokes faster and more efficient.

-To create the groove, maintain a perpendicular stroke at a low speed on a specific part of the branch.
+To create the groove, maintain a vertical stroke at a low speed on a specific part of the branch.

 As you dig deeper into the groove you’ve created, you can safely increase the stroke speed without worrying about the saw sliding off, but not too much that it gets jammed.

-It usually takes a little practice to get the right “feel” of your saw, so it’s alright if you don’t get it right away!
+Getting the right “feel” of your saw usually takes a little practice, so it’s alright if you don’t get it immediately!

 As the large branches start to drop down by the effect of gravity, you should be ready and stand back as far as your pole saw allows you.